Patreon/platform-documentation/source/includes/_endpoints_v2.md

 last_charge_date | string (UTC ISO format) | Datetime of last attempted charge. `null` if never charged.
 Can be null. last_charge_status | string | The result of the last attempted charge.
 Possible values are `['Paid', 'Declined', 'Deleted', 'Pending', 'Refunded', 'Fraud', 'Other', null]`.
 The only successful status is `Paid`. `null` if never charged.
-Can be null. note | string | The creator's notes on the member. will_pay_amount_cents | integer | The amount in cents the user will pay at the next pay cycle
+Can be null. note | string | The creator's notes on the member. will_pay_amount_cents | integer | The amount in cents the user will pay at the next pay cycle.

 ### Member Relationships